delpropo/WES_Analysis_11340_9740/README.md

 - **Access:** Ensure appropriate permissions are set for team members.

 ### 2.2 Data Preparation (Variant Calling)
+- **Step 1:** Install the `dna-seq-varlociraptor` pipeline using the `deploy_dna-seq-varlociraptor_v5.16.0.sh` script.
+This script performs the following actions:
+    - Checks if Conda is installed.
+    - Checks if a Conda environment named `varloc_env` already exists.
+If not, it creates the environment.
+    - Activates the `varloc_env` environment.
+    - Installs `mamba`, `snakedeploy`, and `snakemake` using Conda/Mamba.
+    - Deploys the `dna-seq-varlociraptor` workflow (version 5.16.0) into the specified directory using `snakedeploy`.
+Note that the final version of the pipeline may use a different version as updates are made.
+- **Step 2** Setup the `dna-seq-varlociraptor` pipeline on the Great Lakes cluster.
+    - Create the `samples.tsv` file to define the sample metadata, including sample IDs and associated information.
+    - Create the `units.tsv` file to specify the sequencing units, such as FASTQ file paths and read group information.
+    - Configure the `scenario.yaml` file to define the analysis scenario, including variant calling parameters and reference genome details.
+    -  Edit the `config.yaml` file to set global pipeline parameters, such as output directories, resource allocation, and filtering thresholds.
-- **Action:** Process raw fastq files using the `dna-seq-varlociraptor` pipeline.
+- **Step 3** Process raw fastq files using the `dna-seq-varlociraptor` pipeline.
-- **Configuration:** Utilize the configuration file located in the `config/` directory to define pipeline parameters and variant annotation settings.
+    - **Configuration:** Utilize the configuration files (`samples.tsv`, `units.tsv`, `scenario.yaml`, `config.yaml`) to define pipeline parameters and variant annotation settings.
     - **Filtering:** Apply minimal filtering at this stage (e.g., remove silent mutations, low-impact variants) to retain potentially relevant variants.
     - **Output:** Generate a Tab-Separated Values (TSV) file for each sample, containing detailed variant information.

 ### 2.3 Post-Varlociraptor Data Processing
-- **Action 1:** Convert the individual sample TSV files into the Zarr format without modification.
+- **Step 1:** Convert the individual sample TSV files into the Zarr format without modification.
 Zarr allows for efficient storage and retrieval of large datasets.
 The conversion from VCF to TSV is done by with `vembrane table` command and may be done manually outside of the `dna-seq-varlociraptor` pipeline.
 For more details, refer to the [vembrane GitHub Repository](https://github.com/vembrane/vembrane).
-- **Action 2:** Read the Zarr files and process them to create a single, grouped TSV file.
+- **Step 2:** Read the Zarr file for each sample and output a reformatted TSV for each sample.
-- **Filtering:** Apply initial filtering to remove common variants based on allele frequency annotations or other criteria.
+    - Filter to remove common variants based on allele frequency annotations.
-- **Grouping:** Group the data by unique variants across all samples.
+    - Groupby unique variants as there are multiple rows for each variant due to annotations which can apply multiple values for each unique variant.
+This step ensures that the dataset is structured to combine sample genotypes information for each variant for downstream analysis, with each row representing a unique variant and its corresponding sample information.
+    - A consolidated TSV file where each row contains a unique variant with annotation and the associated genotype for each details.

+- **step 3:** Combine Individual Sample Files
+    - Merge all individual sample TSV files into a single consolidated file with each row representing a unique variant with genotype information for each sample in columns.
+    - Filter variants to remove variants which are too common across samples which will be defined.
+    - Ensure that the consolidated file is structured for downstream analysis.
+    - Save the consolidated file in TSV format for further filtering and analysis.

 ### 2.4 Analysis
-- **Action 1 (Filtering):** Further filter the grouped TSV file to remove:
+- **Step 1 (Filtering):** Further filter the grouped TSV file to remove:
     - Common variants (using stricter frequency thresholds).
     - Variants appearing excessively across samples (potential sequencing artifacts).
     - Additional filtering criteria will be applied as necessary, based on the data and project requirements.
-- **Action 2 (Gene-Centric Analysis):**
+- **Step 2 (Gene-Centric Analysis):**
     - Group variants by gene.
     - Focus on genes previously implicated or suspected in stuttering.
     - Map identified variants to this list of candidate genes to assess potential correlations.
-- **Action 3 (Variant-Impact Analysis):**
+- **Step 3 (Variant-Impact Analysis):**
     - Search for variants predicted to have a significant impact on protein function (e.g., missense, nonsense, frameshift mutations).
     - Investigate the potential role of genes harboring these impactful variants in stuttering, even if not previously suspected.
+- **Step 4 (Iterative Refinement)**
+    - Refine filtering criteria based on initial findings.
+    - Adjust analysis parameters to focus on variants of interest.
+- **Step 5 (Reporting):**
+    - Generate reports summarizing findings, including:
+        - List of identified variants.
+        - Gene-centric analysis results.
+        - Variant-impact analysis results.
+    - Visualizations to illustrate key findings and variant distributions.

 ## 3. Potential Issues and Considerations